 • Smoother live tracking on the map

-Halo 5 vs Halo 4 GPS Accuracy and Speed
+Halo 5 vs Halo 4 GPS Tracking: What’s the Difference in Speed and Accuracy?

 In everyday use, the differences show up in small but meaningful ways: